taldatech/ee046202-unsupervised-learning-data-analysis/README.md

 Press "Download ZIP" under the green button `Clone or download` or use `git` to clone the repository using the following command: `git clone https://github.com/taldatech/ee046202-unsupervised-learning-data-analysis.git` (in cmd/PowerShell in Windows or in the Terminal in Linux/Mac)

 Open the folder in Jupyter Notebook (it is recommended to use Anaconda).
-Installation instructions can be found in `Setting Up The Working Environemnt.pdf`.
+Installation instructions can be found in `Setting Up The Working Environment.pdf`.